aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 Once the data is loaded, we can
 [retrieve the data mapping](/docs/products/opensearch/howto/sample-dataset#get-mapping-with-python) to explore the structure of the data, with their respective fields and types.
-You can find the code implementation in the [get_mapping function](https://github.com/aiven/demo-opensearch-python/blob/main/index.py).
+Find the code implementation in the [`get_mapping` function](https://github.com/aiven/demo-opensearch-python/blob/main/index.py).

 Check the structure of your data by running: